The shops dealing with the long shadow of Covid

 "We had to close.
 During lockdown we were shut.
 Then I started taking on more and more car key remotes as an essential service.
 That kept me open and trading."

-Darren's business shed all four of its staff.
-And it's only started to pick up in the last couple of months, because of the cost of living crisis.
+Darren's business shed all four of its staff, and it's only started to pick up in the last couple of months, because of the cost-of-living crisis.

 "What's helped my industry and me is the hike in gas and electricity bills.
 People are repairing, rather than buying new.
-So it's given us a big boost, to allow us to stay here.
+So it's given us a big boost to allow us to stay here.

-"We're not back to the level of staff we had before Covid but we're getting there.
+"We're not back to the level of staff we had before Covid, but we're getting there.

 "I'm finding there's more work being posted in, from right across the UK.